billmclean/Julia_Lessons/markdown/lesson07.md

 end
 ```

+Thus, the docstring is a triple quoted string placed just before the
-If we type `solve_quadratic` at the `help>` prompt (in other words, at the
+`function` statement.
+If we type `solve_quadratic` at the `help>` prompt
-`julia>` prompt type `?` followed by `solve_quadratic`), then Julia will
+(in other words, at the `julia>` prompt type `?` followed by `solve_quadratic`),
-print the docstring.
+then Julia will print the docstring.
 Try it.
-Notice that we indent the first line of
+Notice that we indent the
-the docstring 4 spaces, and put backticks around any mathematical expressions.
+first line of the docstring 4 spaces, and put backticks around any mathematical
+expressions.

 * * *